rgarzonj/Reinforcement-learning-in-portfolio-management-/README.md

 + Implement two state-of-art continuous deep reinforcement learning algorithms, Deep Deterministic Policy Gradient (DDPG), Proximal Policy Optimization (PPO) and compared them with PG in Finance purposed by Jiang et. al. in portfolio management.
 + Experiments on different settings, such as changing learning rates, optimizers, neutral network structures, China/America Stock data, initializers, noise, features to figure out their influence on the RL agents' performance (cumulative return).

+In this paper, we implement three state-of-art continuous reinforcement learning algorithms, Deep Deterministic Policy Gradient (DDPG), Proximal Policy Optimization (PPO) and Policy Gradient (PG)in portfolio management.
+All of them are widely-used in game playing and robot control.
+What's more, PPO has appealing theoretical propeties which is hopefully potential in portfolio management.
+We present the performances of them under different settings, including different learning rates, objective functions, feature combinations, in order to provide insights for parameters tuning, features selection and data preparation.
+We also conduct intensive experiments in China Stock market and show that PG is more desirable in financial market than DDPG and PPO, although both of them are more advanced.
+What's more, we propose a so called Adversarial Training method and show that it can greatly improve the training efficiency and significantly promote average daily return and sharpe ratio in back test.
+Based on this new modification, our experiments results show that our agent based on Policy Gradient can outperform UCRP.

 ## History
 + 2018/8/29 Version 1
 + 2018/10/20 Version 2
++ 2018/11/18 Final Version

 ## Using the environment